flight-labs/Guise/README.md

 #endif
 ```

-The return type of our registration block `(P) -> T` is now the `AccountServicing` protocol, which both `AccountService` and `MockAccountService` implement.
+The return type of our resolution block `(P) -> T` is now the `AccountServicing` protocol, which both `AccountService` and `MockAccountService` implement.
 When resolving, we must specify this exact type:

 ```swift
 let accountService = Guise.resolve()! as AccountServicing